Why choose Irvine Valley College?

 The cost of attending Irvine Valley College is very low compared to the UC and CSU systems.
-The approximate costs (below) for a 12-unit course load for the 2004–2005 academic year demonstrate the difference.
+The approximate costs (below) for a full time student enrolled in 15 units per term for the 2012-2013 academic year.
 Excluding books, parking, room, board, and miscellaneous fees, students can anticipate the following annual fees:

 ANNUAL COLLEGE FEES